• Skip to main content

 1. Mix on medium speed with your electric mixer until everything is combined.

-Sweet potato pie filling in a bowl.
+Sweet potato pie filling in a clear glass bowl.

-Sweet potato pie ready for the oven.
+Sweet potato pie ready to be baked in the oven.

 1. Place the pie on a wire rack and cool to room temperature.
 Garnish with whipped cream or other toppings, if desired.